 Day 2: Morning

 Day 2: EveningRelax after all that walking with a luxurious dinner.
 Keep in mind that Yorkville restaurants are a bit pricy and upscale.
-Restaurants offering a variety of cuisines—Asian, Continental, French and Italian—are in the span of only a few blocks.
+Fine places to eat offering a variety of cuisines—Asian, Continental, French and Italian—are in the span of only a few blocks.
 Dining at Yamato Japanese Restaurant can count toward part of your evening's entertainment since its specialty is teppanyaki (meals prepared by chefs at the tableside griddle).
 Afterward, take a stroll and do some window shopping in the boutiques and antique shops in the picturesque area filled with courtyards, flowers and Victorian homes.

 Day 3: MorningThe city has several Chinatowns, but explore the one at the junction of Spadina Avenue and Dundas Street W. The vibrant locale showcases Chinese culture with its street vendors and boutiques, and it is a great place to experience the energy of an ethnic neighborhood.
 Street signs are given in both English and Chinese and make a fantastic backdrop in your photographs of the bustling sidewalks.